 They are installed and used to enhance the performance of a shower, making sure that it performs at high velocity.
 This is ideal if you need a shower that wakes you up in the morning, and gets you ready for the day.

 The Benefits of a Shower Pump

-No-one likes the idea of a shower that is lacking in power, dribbling out water at a slow rate.
-This is why a shower pump is the ideal solution.
+No-one likes the idea of a shower that is lacking in power, dribbling out water flow at a slow rate.
+This is why a shower pump is an ideal solution.
 They may very well be necessary if you want to install a more modern shower into your bathroom, one that is going to rely on a good level of water pressure in order to work.

 Installing a Shower Pump

 There are two different types of shower pumps that you can install in your home, and the one that you choose will have an impact on where you install it.
 Both types need to be installed horizontally, on a stable and flat surface.
 This often means that people decide to install them in the loft or perhaps in a basement space if they have one

 A single impeller pump mixes the hot and cold water together after it has passed the mixing valve in the shower.
 This means that it will need to be located close to the shower, and is the type that is most often found in loft spaces.